Vox by Kyoto Avenue

 The questions a careful buyer asks.

-If your name is going on these posts, you should push on this.
+If your name is going on this, you should push on it.
 Straight answers below.

 What exactly is Vox?

-Done-for-you LinkedIn posts in your own voice.
-We learn how you write, draft posts that read like you wrote them, and you approve every one before it goes out.
-Twelve posts a month plus three or four designed carousels, all written to sound like you.
+Done-for-you LinkedIn posts and long-form pieces in your own voice.
+We learn how you write, draft everything so it reads like you wrote it, and you approve every one before it goes out.
+Twelve posts and two long-form pieces a month, all written to sound like you.
+The long-form lives where you own it, a Substack newsletter or your own blog, your choice, and builds you an audience that's yours.

 Is this AI?
 How are the posts actually written?

 Vox is human-led and technology-accelerated, and we are open about that.
 A person who knows your writing runs your account, backed by technology we built ourselves: it learns a detailed profile of how you write and drafts from it fast, then that person shapes the result to sound like you.
-Nothing is automated past your approval: you read and sign off on every post before it publishes.
+Nothing is automated past your approval: you read and sign off on every post and article before it goes out.

 Where do the ideas and opinions come from?
 Do you make things up?

 Everything traces back to you.
-We build posts from your own material: your past writing, a short monthly note, things you have already said in public.
-We do not invent opinions, stories, or facts you did not give us.
-If we do not have a real thought from you on a topic, we ask for one.
-Your name only ever carries your ideas.
+We build it all from your own material: your past writing, a short monthly note, things you have already said in public.
+We never invent opinions, stories, or facts you have not expressed.
+When you do not send an idea, we do not make one up; we draw on the themes you return to and the views you have already put on record, and draft from those.
+Anything specific, a number, a claim, a story, still comes from you.
+Your name only ever carries your own ideas.

 How do you make sure nothing false or confidential goes out under my name?

-You approve every post before it publishes, so nothing goes out that you have not read.
-We never put a number, a claim, or a client detail into a post unless you supplied it.
+You approve every post and article before it publishes, so nothing goes out that you have not read.
+We never put a number, a claim, or a client detail into anything we write unless you supplied it.
 Your material is treated as confidential and is never shared or pooled with any other client.

 Will this actually get me clients?

-We will not promise you leads, and you should be wary of anyone who does.
-What Vox gives you is consistency and a voice that is unmistakably yours, so the people who might hire you keep seeing you and remember you when they are ready to buy.
-Pipeline comes from showing up well, again and again.
-We make that happen without it eating into the work you are actually paid for.
+We will not promise you a number of leads, and you should be wary of anyone who does.
+What we give you is the setup that earns them: a voice that is unmistakably yours so the right people keep seeing you, and a newsletter or blog you own where interested readers subscribe and reach out.
+That audience is yours, whether it shows up as a subscriber list or leads in a sheet.
+Pipeline still comes from showing up well, again and again, and we make that happen without it eating into the work you are actually paid for.

 How much of my time does this really take?

-Plan on roughly ten to twenty minutes a week to review and approve, and less once your voice profile settles and the drafts need almost no changes.
-You can do it in one sitting.
+Plan on roughly ten to twenty minutes a week to review and approve the posts, plus a quick look at the two long-form pieces each month, and less once your voice profile settles and the drafts need almost no changes.
 The review is the part that stays yours, because we never publish without your sign-off.

 What if I barely post on LinkedIn today?